The 20 Best Coach Syndrome Doctors Near Me in Delaware, US

 English, Mandarin

 I find inspiration in the motivation and optimism of my patients.
 Most kids I treat have complex medical needs or physical disabilities.
 I see my role as helpingeach child function to the best of his or her ability, removing barriers, and opening up opportunities for socialization and personal fulfillment.
 I want my patients to be able to enjoy the same ordinary and extraordinary life experiences as other kids.
 I had planned to become a general pediatrician until I fell in love with pediatric physical medicine and rehabilitation (PM&R).
 My father, a PM&R doctor, encouraged me to rotate through his subspecialty as a medical school rotation.
 I never could have anticipated that this residency experience would lead me to change my career path.
 Now, as an attending physician in pediatric PM&R, I take every opportunity to introduce residents and medical students to the field and train them.
 Most arrive here intending to pursue a career working with adult patients.
 After spending two months training alongside my colleagues and me, many have changed their career paths to focus exclusively on caring for kids.
 I build relationships with my patients by showing an interest in their lives outside of their medical needs.
 I talk with them and ask questions about things that are important to them, like their favorite toys, TV shows or activities.
 I try to see them for the unique human beings they are and build a sense of trust.
 Building a strong relationship helps me to better understand my patients and what is most important to them.
 This allows me to give the right support and help each one work toward reaching his or her goals and dreams.
 Dr. Shieh is rated as an Experienced provider by MediFind in the treatment of Coach Syndrome.
-Her top areas of expertise are Cerebral Palsy, Spastic Diplegia Infantile Type, Concussion, Neurogenic Bowel, and Osteotomy.
+She is also highly rated in 9 other conditions, according to our data.
+Her clinical expertise encompasses Cerebral Palsy, Spastic Diplegia Infantile Type, Concussion, Neurogenic Bowel, and Osteotomy.
+Dr. Shieh is board certified in American Board Of Physical Medicine & Rehabilitation.

 What is the definition of Coach Syndrome?